BergQuester/v8tr.github.io/_drafts/2018-10-25-static-dynamic-frameworks-and-libraries.md

 ### What is a Library?

-*Libraries* are files that define pieces of code and data that are not part of your *Xcode* target.
+*Libraries* are files that define pieces of code and data that are not a part of your *Xcode* target.

 The process of merging external libraries with app’s source code files is known as *linking*.
 The product of *linking* is a single executable file that can be run on a device, say iPhone or Mac.

 {: .box-note}
-Besides *linking*, every *Xcode* project undergoes 4 more phases.
-If you want to learn more about them, I suggest reading [Understanding Xcode Build System]({{ "/xcode-build-system/" | absolute_url }}).
+Besides *linking*, every *Xcode* project undergoes 4 more phases to produce an executable application.
+In [Understanding Xcode Build System]({{ "/xcode-build-system/" | absolute_url }}) I will walk you through these steps.

-*Libraries* fall into *two* categories based on how they were linked to an app:
+*Libraries* fall into *two* categories based on how they are linked to an app:
 - Static libraries `.a`
 - Dynamic libraries `.dylib`
 - Text Based Dylib Stubs `.tbd`